IBM/packer-plugin-ibmcloud/README.md

 vsi_boot_volume_id | string | The ID of an existing boot volume.
 | |
 vsi_profile | string | The profile this VSI uses.
 Required. vsi_interface | string | Set it as "public" to create a Floating IP to connect to the temp VSI.
 Set it as "private" to use private interface to connect to the temp VSI.
-Later option requires you run packer plugin inside your VPC.
+Later seeks the private IP under the VPC.
 | |
 | |
 vsi_user_data_file | string | User data to be made available when setting up the virtual server instance.
 Optional.